1995 Muratti Time Indoor

-The 1995 Muratti Time Indoor, known as such for sponsorship reasons, was an ATP men's tennis tournament played on indoor carpet courts at the Assago Forum Milan, Italy that was part of the Championship Series of the 1995 ATP Tour.
+The 1995 Muratti Time Indoor was an ATP men's tennis tournament played on indoor carpet courts at the Assago Forum Milan, Italy that was part of the Championship Series of the 1995 ATP Tour.
 It was the 18th edition of the tournament and took place from 13 February until 19 February 1995.
 Fifth-seeded Yevgeny Kafelnikov won the singles title and earned $128,000 first-prize money.